stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 ## What is Visual Web Terminal?

-The Visual Web Terminal is a web based terminal session combining command-line function with new interactive features.
-It is derived from the [Kui](https://github.com/IBM/kui) open source project.
+Derived from the [Kui](https://github.com/IBM/kui) open source project, the Visual Web Terminal is a web-based terminal session combining command-line function with new interactive features.

 The Visual Web Terminal, located in the product console, is an interface that combines the convenience of a graphical user interface with the speed of a command-line interface.
 When running a command that returns Kubernetes resources, the data is returned in an interactive table format that can display more detail about the resource when you select it.